ibm-cloud-docs/FileStorage/working-with-snapshots.md

 1. Click your storage volume and click **Snapshot** to see the list of existing snapshots.
 2. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") next to a particular snapshot and click **Delete** to delete the snapshot.
 This deletion doesn't affect any future or past snapshots on the same schedule as snapshots don't depend on each other.

-Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations.
+Manual snapshots that aren't deleted in the portal manually are automatically deleted when you take another snapshot if you have reached space limitations.
 The oldest snapshot is deleted first.
 {: note}

 ## Deleting a snapshot from the CLI